mikeyin97/AER201_Team_34/README.md

 Gary Leung - Microcontroller Member (Code and Hardware setup related to PIC18F4620 microprocessor)

-Michael Yin - Circuits Member (Circuit setup between electrical parts and microprocessor, and overall machine power)
+Mike Yin - Circuits Member (Circuit setup between electrical parts and microprocessor, as well as overall machine power)

 Jacob Smith - Electromechanical Member (All hardware and mechanical parts including the frame, mounts and much more)